It is not uncommon for women to be diagnosed with back labor during the third trimester of pregnancy.

 - Pelvic tilts.
 Movements such as hula hooping, rocking, and swaying helps the baby rotate in the womb and move downwards towards the birth canal.

 - Get on all fours; the floor or bed is fine.
-Getting on all fours helps the baby rotate evenly in the womb and may cause it to re-position itself.
+Getting on all fours helps the baby rotate evenly in the womb and may cause her to re-position itself.

 - Sitting backward on a chair or the toilet.